sth1997/GraphSet/README.md

 1. Download the repository code via git.

 2. The full dataset can be accessed via https://1drv.ms/f/s!Agc-P1eh9RVug-IM6eVlnMCpYCGCpQ?e=LlMueg.
+We also provide a DOI to the full dataset: https://zenodo.org/record/8200447.
 Alternatively(and not recommended), you can opt to preprocess the dataset from the original Stanford Large Network Dataset Collection, which can be found at https://snap.stanford.edu/data/.

 3. Install the necessary dependencies: gcc@12, CUDA@12, cmake@3.26, openmpi@4.1.5, and python@3 (preinstalled on our clusters, so you only need to load it.).
 Examples by using module load command:
     * `module load cuda-12.0.1-gcc-12.2.0-34tfuhe`